 Welcome to the resource page for Canadians moving back from Arabia!
 Here you will resources and tips from other Canadians specific to your move from the Arabian Gulf region.

 The main Moving Back to Canada resource page has links to a full set of resources for you to access, so be sure to check it out as well.

 This resource page has a special place in my heart: We spent 6-1/2 years in the UAE before returning to Canada.
 I will always remember my time in Arabia as some of the favourite years of my life.
 And when a diplomatic uproar broke out between Saudi Arabia and Canada in the summer of 2018, I felt it personally.
 To me the 15,000 or so Saudi students having to leave Canada was an incident I had a personal connection to, as I taught many Saudi students myself over the years - some of who have become my friends.

-Yes, I know that the reality of the expatriate Canadians, Brits, Americans, Aussies, Lebanese, Indians, and the millions of "workers" from India, Pakistan, Sri Lanka, Egypt, and a myriad of other countries is different from what the Arab citizens experience, but the feeling of life moving forward and progress happening in the UAE and other parts of Arabia is infectious for most people living there - Arabs and expatriates.
+Yes, I know that the reality of life for expatriate Canadians, Brits, Americans, Aussies, Lebanese, Indians, and the millions of "workers" from India, Pakistan, Sri Lanka, Egypt, and other countries is different from what the average Arab citizen experience.
+However, the feeling of life moving forward and progress happening in the UAE and other parts of Arabia is infectious for most people living there - Arabs and expatriates alike.

-Colleagues, clients, friends, and business contacts in Qatar, Oman, Saudi Arabia, and Kuwait reflect that they are also in the region to build better lives, and do sense some of the same energy in their countries that I felt in the UAE.
+Colleagues, clients, friends, and business contacts in Qatar, Oman, Saudi Arabia, and Kuwait reflect that they are also in the region to build better lives, and they do sense some of the same energy in their countries that I felt in the UAE.

 Challenges (or not!):

 Because Canada and Arabia are so far away from each other, moving your belongings becomes a signficant question.
 Here are some considerations:

 Most people have to decide if they are going to return with their full household of furniture and belongings or only their personal effects.